jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   * Using Mac OSX - what OS do you have under the hood? ~16:10
   * What project did Randi take on that no one else wanted? ~19:10
   * What filesystem does FreeBSD support that convinced Randel to move all his websites to FreeBSD? ~24:25
-  * Are there any large companies that sponser FreeBSD?  ~ 31:00
+  * Are there any large companies that sponsor FreeBSD?  ~ 31:00
   * How can you get involved in helping the FreeBSD community? ~38:15
   * What is Randi's opinion about "getting more women in open-source?"  ~40:00
   * What is Randi saying that is the wrong focus? ~49:00